JacopsDev/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
+# **Jacops Development Github**

-## Jacops Development Github
+## Introduction

-Create issues, requests, feature requests, etc. in the relevant repository.
+Create issues, requests, feature requests, etc. in the relevant [repository](https://github.com/orgs/JacopsDev/repositories).
+The repositories are all tools both, QGIS and stand-alone for the different FttH projects

-View the current timeline in Project - Dashboard
+View the current timeline/planning of issues, features in the [Dashboard](https://github.com/orgs/JacopsDev/projects/4)

-Start or join a discussion in th Discussion tab
+Start or join a discussion [here](https://github.com/orgs/JacopsDev/discussions)